SDQ - Las Américas Airport - to the Colonial Centre of Santo Domingo - The Cheapest Way!

 I asked a young lady working the porter's desk.
 The ride to town was 150 pesos.
 I waited a while and then left.

-The guagua is synonymous to the Dominican Republic.
-It is a minivan, a colectivo and they are a great and cheap way to get around when there are no long distance buses.
+The guagua is synonymous with the Dominican Republic.
+It is a minivan, a colectivo, and they are a great and cheap way to get around when there are no long-distance buses.

 The walk took me 30 minutes.